yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The party rolls **1d6** to see if they get lost along the way.
 This risk can increase or decrease, depending on the travel **Difficulty**, items, skills, and relevant backgrounds of the party.
 - If lost, the party may need to spend a **Wilderness Action** to recover their way.
 Otherwise, the party reaches the next **point** along their route.

-> Remember to reference the **Getting Lost** result to the current travel **Difficulty**.
+> Remember to compare the **Getting Lost** result to the current travel **Difficulty**.
 For example, Tough terrain in Fair weather would require a roll of 2 or under in order for the party to get lost.

 ### Explore